Sudharshan-Raghunath/Sudharshan/README.md

 - Practical experience in configuring, monitoring, and troubleshooting firewall as well as network environments.

-- Exposure to LTM, WAF, CDR and Endpoint, with experience in incident response documentation.
+- Exposure to ADC, WAF, CDR and EDR, with experience in incident response documentation.

 - Quick analytical mindset and a problem-solving attitude in handling real-time security events.